citizenfx/fivem-docs/content/client-manual/_index.md

 - Servers have the option to disallow the use of plugins.
 Therefor, you might not be able to use your plugins at all servers you play on.
 - Use at your own risk.
-Some plugins are outdated and/or not compatible with FiveM and potentially crash your game.
+Some plugins are outdated and/or not compatible with FiveM and may crash your game.
-  FiveM is not responsible for any such event and will not provide support to the use of plugins.
+  FiveM is not responsible for any such event and will not provide support for the use of plugins.

 <!--
 Server Browser